RJPearson94/demo-typescript-inversify-app/web-app/README.md

 * `node dist/main.js`

+or both commands can be run using `yarn start`

 To build the docker container and run the application you need to run the following commands:

 * `docker image build -t inversify-web-app .`